SOLVITUR AMBULANDO: Paean to the Joys of Hiking and Benefits of Being in Nature

 Nothing cheers the heart more than a vigorous walk in the woods.
 Nothing beats breathing in fresh air.
 What could be more liberating than sloughing off the day's malaise, as worries and cares melt away.

-Walking in Nature: the Secret to staying happy and young at heart, proclaimed herein - the Secret to staying sane!
+The Secret to staying happy and young at heart, proclaimed herein – the Secret to staying sane!
 Walt Whitman affirmed that being in the open air, in touch with the earth, makes for the best persons.
-How can you argue?

 Time to get in touch with the Earth.